Veeresh-R-G/expense_tracker_be/README.md

 The repository contains the backend code for Expensify

+### Finished Tasks

+- Finished Implementing the Bearer Token method of JWT ✅

 ### To Do

-- Implement JWT
-- Done with the frontend Integrations
+- Integrate this method of Access on the frontend
+- FrontEnd home page (Keep it Simple)
+- Protect the APIs using this

 ## MakeFile